Tuesday, November 30, 2010

 We're All F****d

+elieve that God has ordered them to kill, others believe that He has ordered them to give up all of their belongings, others believe that the second coming of Jesus has already come (Vissarion), etc. The point is, throughout time people have had hundreds (if not thousands) of beliefs and the amusing thing is that they actually base their sometimes absurd beliefs on documented and biblical documents.
+Because of these beliefs things like the crusades, the holocaust, and the genocides in Darfur and Rwanda have been occurring.
+There has been intolerance and discrimination ever since the beginning of human civilization and we can clearly see examples of these innate and dark human tendencies in Chaucer's The Canterbury Tales.
 So what, then, if people say bad things about marrying more than once?
 Lamech, Abraham, and Jacob were all holy men, as far as I can tell, and they all had more than a couple wives, as have many others like them.
 Has God ever expressly forbidden marriage before?
 Huh?
 Or has he ever commanded people to remain virgins all their lives?
 I know as well as you that St. Paul only recommended women to maintain their viriginity—he never ordered it.
 Giving advice and making commands are two different things, and he left it up to us to decide how to live.
 Besides, if God preferred virgins, then He would pretty much be against marriage, now wouldn’t He?
 And if people weren’t having sex, well then how would we make more virgins?
 No, St. Paul would never order anything that God himself wouldn’t want.
 Anyway, whoever wants to aspire to maintaining their virginity can do so, but we’ll see who comes out on top in the end.

 Tuesday, August 31, 2010